madgelackie/group_project/README.md

 ### To open:

-In the terminal, whilst in the project directory run:
+In the terminal, whilst in the server directory run:

-`npm start`
+`npm start`.

+Repeat this, whilst in the client directory.

 Open http://localhost:3000 to view in the browser.